 Not all UBRCs meet all the criteria, so you’ll need to do your homework to understand what programs and services each one provides.
 You can also consider retirement communities that are located near a college but not affiliated with it—or simply living in a private residence near a college town.
 Either way, the concept is based on the notion that even people of retirement age are interested in what colleges and college towns provide.

-Second, Some Organizations Make Access to Learning Easy
+Second, Organizations That Make Access to Learning Easy

 Many popular retirement communities are in scenic locations with golf courses nearby.
 Think about what people do for recreation there.
 What comes to mind?
 Were you thinking bingo, movie night, or card games?